 Filip Karfík: Critique et appropriation.
 Les platonismes dans les écrits de Jan Patočka de l’après-guerre

 Abstract: The paper deals with a series of writings on Plato and Platonism issued by Jan Patočka (1907–1977) in the immediate post-war period.
-In Eternity and Historicity (1947), he contrasts Platonism as metaphysics of being with Socratism as questioning the meaning of human existence and criticizes modern forms of Platonism of ethical values interpreted as objectively valid norms.
+In Eternity and Historicity (1947), he contrasts Platonism as metaphysics of being with Socratism as questioning the meaning of human existence, and criticizes modern forms of Platonism of ethical values interpreted as objectively valid norms.
 In lectures on Plato (1947–1948), he explains Plato’s theory of Forms in terms of Husserl’s theory of horizontal intentionality and Heidegger’s theory of ontological difference.
-Similarly, in Negative Platonism (1952) he interprets Plato’s theory of Forms in distinguishing between the eidetic contents (the intelligible Form) and the transcendental character (chōrismos) of the Platonic Idea.
+Similarly, in Negative Platonism (1952) he interprets Plato’s theory of Forms in terms of a distinction he makes between the eidetic contents (the intelligible Form) and the transcendental character (chōrismos) of the Platonic Idea.
 The latter is the necessary condition of the former but it does not constitute an intelligible object of its own.
-Patočka suggests to retain the Platonic notion of transcendence while dissociating it from the metaphysics of intelligible Forms.
+Patočka suggests that it is important to retain the Platonic notion of transcendence while dissociating it from the metaphysics of intelligible Forms.
 The paper puts these post-war writings on Plato and Platonism into the context of Patočka’s search for his own position as a phenomenologist.

 Georgios Tsagdis, Rozemund Uljée: Subject to Soul, Object to World: Jan Patočka’s Platonism of Care